xiaohuajiao/binary_ninja_mcp/README.md

 # Binary Ninja MCP

 This repository contains two separate components:

 1. A Binary Ninja plugin that provides an MCP server with HTTP endpoints for binary analysis
-2. A Claude Desktop bridge that enables seamless integration between Binary Ninja and Claude
+2. A MCP bridge that enables seamless integration between Binary Ninja and your MCP client (e.g., Claude Desktop)

 ## Components

 ### Binary Ninja Plugin
 The plugin component provides an MCP server that exposes Binary Ninja's capabilities through HTTP endpoints.
 This can be used with any client that implements the MCP protocol.

-### Claude Desktop Bridge
+### MCP Bridge
-A separate bridge component that connects Claude Desktop to the Binary Ninja MCP server.
-While this is the primary integration path, the MCP server can be used with other clients.
+A separate bridge component that connects Claude Desktop or your favorite MCP client to the Binary Ninja MCP server.
+While Claude Desktop is the primary integration path, the MCP server can be used with other clients.

 ## Features

-- Seamless, real-time integration between Binary Ninja and Claude
+- Seamless, real-time integration between Binary Ninja and MCP clients
 - Enhanced reverse engineering workflow with AI assistance
-- Primary support for Claude Desktop, but extensible for other integrations
+- Primary support for Claude Desktop as the MCP client, but extensible for other integrations

 ## Examples